 The success of Top of the Rock, the first Par-3 course to be incorporated into a PGA Tour event, has inspired Gary Player and Johnny Morris to create another world-class short course at Big Cedar Lodge.
-Unlike any other course in the world, the Mountain Top Course features 13 holes—all par 3's—that deliver a special golfing opportunity for guests of Big Cedar Lodge and participants in the Bass Pro Shops Legends of Golf Tournament (April 16–22, 2018).
+Unlike any other course in the world, the Mountain Top Course features 13 holes—all par 3's—that deliver a special golfing opportunity for guests of Big Cedar Lodge.

 "We've built hundreds of courses over the years, but never one as drastically stunning as this," said Player.
 "The transitions between wonderful rock formations and magnificent views make this a true national treasure.
 Mountain Top reveals 300 million years of nature's hidden talents.
 Like Augusta when you come to hole 11 and can see 12 and then 13, the course unfolds to present a story of golf and the Ozarks that is truly amazing."